smithdns/pdsnd_github/README.md

 Python 3, NumPy, and pandas installed using Anaconda

-#### Log'
+### Log
-There were several suggestions by the reviewer-stay tuned
+There were several suggestions by the reviewer-stay tuned.
+I hope I have time to try them.

+### Bugs
+The new feautures are bogus